kcarriedo/zoom-service/README.md

 Finally, in your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateSDK()` in your `didFinishLaunchingWithOptions` function and you should be set.

 **Note: The APP Key and APP Secret are your credentials to authorize your use of the MobileRTC framework in your app.
-As of now, you still cannot start or join calls with until you are authorized as a Zoom API user or a Zoom member.**
+As of now, you still cannot start or join calls with Zoom Service until you are authorized as a Zoom API user or a Zoom member.**

 ## Zoom Authentication
-Zoom provides 2 ways for you to use the MobileRTC Stack functions.
-You can authenticate yourself as just an API user or as also a Zoom member (which requires the user to sign in to their Zoom account).
-You **MUST** always first authenticate yourself as an API user.
-Afterward, you can provide the user with an option to authenticate as a user.
+In order to use Zoom, the app must first authenticate itself as an API user.
+Afterward, if you would like to have users authenticate themselves through their Zoom accounts, they can optionally sign in and Zoom authenticate the user as well.

 **Zoom API Authentication (Required)**

-If your app requires the ability to start or create calls without the user signing in, you first need to obtain the API `userID` and `userToken` values.
+If your app requires the capability to start or create calls without the user signing in, you first need to obtain the API `userID` and `userToken` values.

 Sign in to the Zoom developer site again and navigate to the [REST API playground](https://zoom.us/developer/api/playground) page.
 Note that your REST API credentials in the credentials tab and your MobileRTC credentials from earlier are **NOT** the same.
 On the playground page, change the `API Endpoint` to `https://api.zoom.us/v1/user/getbyemail` and the `User Email Address` to your email you used to create your Zoom developer account.